 - Most frozen berries are imported from countries like China and Chile, where strict chemical regulations and education like the one’s enforced here in Australia, simply don’t exist.
 For me personally, this is an issue, especially because only 5% of products are tested when they are brought into the country.

 - If we attempt to buy frozen berries produced in NZ, we really don’t know where they are coming from either.
 According to Jennifer Dowell from the National Secretary of the Food and Confectionary Division of the Australian Manufacturers Workers Union (AMWU):“The way the import laws work in New Zealand means that they can import a product from China, put it in a bag in New Zealand and ship it to Australia as a ‘product of New Zealand”.
-In the same interview recorded on foodmag.com.au, Jennifer suggests that this ‘loophole’ can enable some companies to avoid Australian food testing requirements.
+In the same interview recorded on foodmag.com.au (article since removed), Jennifer suggests that this ‘loophole’ can enable some companies to avoid Australian food testing requirements.

 - Whilst the Provence of Shandong deals with poor sanitation and contaminated water (which according to ABC is where these berries were washed and packaged), I am also concerned by the quality of the soil and agricultural conditions of the area.
 Whilst Nanna’s berries (or any other berries sold in Australia, to the best of my knowledge) have NOT been found to contain DDT, DDT has been identified in a number of instances (especially when it comes to agricultural soils) across China.